patrickleweryharris/password-creator/README.md

 ## API
 By default, passwords are three random words long, delimited with dashes.

-The number of characters in a password can also be set
+The number of characters in a password can also be set.

 Both, one, or none of these can be changed at will: